offensive-packaging/documentation/urlcrazy/index.md

  ```
  root@kali:~# urlcrazy -h
  Warning.
-Ulimit may be too low.
+File descriptor limit may be too low.
 Check with `ulimit -a` and change with `ulimit -n 10000`
  ```

  - - -